-RI.3.9.
-Compare, contrast and reflect on (e.g. practical knowledge, historical/cultural context, and background knowledge) the most important points and key details presented in two texts on the same topic.
+RI.CT.3.8.
+Compare and contrast the elements of informational texts regarding the most important points and key details presented in two texts on the same topic.

 3-LS1-1: Reproduction is essential to the continued existence of every kind of organism.
 Plants and animals have unique and diverse life cycles.